Spring 2021 FAQs

 1. I have a condition that may require me to have accommodations, is that possible if I'm taking classes online?

 Yes, for students who already have approved reasonable accommodation(s), many of the accommodations will be available for the online classes.
 Others may not be needed.
-Please contact Julie Ann Otteson, ADA 504 Compliance Coordinator at email@example.com for further information.
+Your instructors will receive notification regarding your approved accommodation(s).
+Please contact Kim Wetzel, ADA 504 Compliance Coordinator at email@example.com for further information.

-2. How do I apply for disability accommodations with FIDM's online classes?
+2. How do I apply for disability accommodations for FIDM's online classes?

 Visit the link available on our website FIDM.edu, under Student Services and Student Policies for FIDM’s Disabilities Accommodation & Grievance Policy.

 1. Will students still be able to make an appointment with a Personal Counselor when attending classes online?

 Yes, students may email Personal Counselors Kristina Nakamura, firstname.lastname@example.org, or Lora Caldwell, email@example.com, or Katherine Besignano, firstname.lastname@example.org to schedule a confidential phone or video counseling session.